Sunday, January 30, 2011

 Have you been longing to learn how to bake your own sandwich bread?
 My simple Farmhouse White is the perfect place to start.

 It's a traditional loaf that's nice and soft, but not too soft.
-It's great for just about any kind of sandwich and brings peanut butter and jelly (a staple in our house) to a whole new level, especially if you treat yourself to some nice organic peanut butter and jam.
-It's wonderful toasted, smells heavenly while toasting, and makes an awesome BLT.
+It's great for just about any kind of sandwich and brings peanut butter and jam (a staple in our house) to a whole new level.
+It's wonderful toasted, smells heavenly while toasting, and makes an awesome

 This is the kind of old-fashioned, homey bread that a few people were lucky enough to grow up eating, and everyone else wishes they had.
 It's wholesome and filling and about as far from Wonder Bread as a basic white sandwich bread can get.
 I've watched people who claim they never eat white bread gobble this stuff up.